 Have more questions?

-Watch the National Center for Learning Disabilities (NCLD) video “What is Dyslexia?”or their webpage Unerstanding Dyslexia.
+Watch the National Center for Learning Disabilities (NCLD) video “What is Dyslexia?”or their webpage Understanding Dyslexia.

-Request a copy of the Dyslexia Toolkit from the National Center for Learning Disabilities
+Read information about dyslexia from the National Center for Learning Disabilities Dyslexia Toolkit

 Refer the International Dyslexia Association’s (IDA) Fact Sheets or Frequently Asked Questions About Dyslexia